Treatment Center Setting

 WHAT STAFF SAY

-Astoria Pointe is in-network with Aetna, Cigna, Anthem, PHCS, MultiPlan, and New Directions.
-The facility offers financing plans for any fees not covered by insurance, and has a relationship with a financial loans company to further increase the accessibility of treatment.
-The seven individuals polled by Rehabs.com to date on the center’s affordability gave it an average rating of 4.43 stars.
+Astoria Pointe is in-network with major insurance providers, such as Aetna, Anthem, Blue Cross Blue Shield, and Cigna.
+The facility offers financing plans for fees not covered by insurance, and has a relationship with a financial lending company to help enhance the accessibility of treatment.

 User ReviewsReview this Center